 - 3 teaspoons dry mustard

 - 1 teaspoon salt

 - 1 medium onion, chopped

 - 3 cloves garlic, minced

-- Put the lid on and cook on low until the goat can be pulled apart – at least overnight if not nearly a full 24 hours.
-Check often to make sure it’s not getting dried out.
-If the liquid levels are getting low add some water, broth or more tomato sauce.
+- Put the lid on and cook on low until the goat can be pulled apart, 8-10 hours.
+Check to make sure the liquid levels are not getting low.
+If so, add some water, chicken stock or broth, or more tomato sauce.

-- When done, shred goat with a fork right in the crock.
+- When done, shred the goat with a fork right in the crock.
 Stir well then serve.